History: Muckraking (Cooke, Jacobs)

 Tips for CQ Researcher

 Check that the article is fairly recent (probably published in the last 5 years).
-Some topics will not have a recent article in CQ Researcher: In that case, skip to SIRS.
+Some topics will not have a recent article in CQ Researcher: In that case, go to Opposing Viewpoints or SIRS.

 Do not print the entire report.

 Click Cite Now! on the top right side of the page.

 Choose MLA from the Menu at the top of the box.